Sex and love addiction

 At Priory, we provide a number of treatment options to help with sex and love addiction.
 This allows us to create a bespoke treatment programme which may include form of behavioural therapy such as cognitive behavioural therapy (CBT) alongside group therapy, with the aim of helping you have a healthier outlook on romantic connections.
 Treatment for sex and love addiction can take place as part of our 28-day Addiction Treatment Programme, with the length and type of treatment that you receive, dependent on your unique condition and the severity of your addiction.

-Initially, a free and confidential addiction assessment with a highly experienced sex addiction therapist at your nearest Priory hospital or wellbeing centre gives you the opportunity to further understand the condition and how severely it is impacting your life.
+Initially, a free and confidential addiction assessment with a highly experienced sex addiction therapist at your nearest Priory hospital gives you the opportunity to further understand the condition and how severely it is impacting your life.

 What is the difference between sex addiction and love addiction?